FREQUENTLY ASKED QUESTIONS

 • District Leadership: Conducted in-depth reviews of building conditions, enrollment trends, academic programming, and budget capacity to support a practical and responsible solution.

-• Professional Consultants: The District partnered with an experienced preK–12 facilities planning firm to assess infrastructure needs and help develop a comprehensive plan tailored to our community.
+• Professional Consultants: The District partnered with an experienced E–12 facilities planning firm to assess infrastructure needs and help develop a comprehensive plan tailored to our community.

 • Staff & Community Feedback: Surveys and listening sessions gathered valuable insights from hundreds of staff members and residents, helping to shape and refine potential solutions.